 Influence of ecological factors on the effects of toxicity; Pollution of the Ecosphere by industries; degradable and non-degradable toxic substances; food chain.
 Eco-system influence on the fate and transport of toxicants.

-UNIT -IV Human Toxicology:
+UNIT - IV Human Toxicology:

-Pollution induced biochemical, hematological and pathological changes, Immunotoxicity, genotoxicity and carcinogenic effects
+Pollution induced biochemical, hematological and pathological changes, Immunotoxicity, genotoxicity and carcinogenic effects, DNA damages, cancer and its types related to toxicity.

 UNIT - V Regulatory issues and testing: